EST-Karol/EST-Karol/README.md

-### Hello there, I'm Karol 👋
+## Hi, I’m Karol 👋

-#### I'm a product raconteur with a soft spot for strategy, environment, and media.
+Product raconteur with a soft spot for strategy, the environment, and media.

-I wear one t-shirt, many hats, and I love complex problems.
+I wear one T‑shirt, many hats, and enjoy untangling complex problems - especially where product, content, and systems meet.

+- Product & content‑led systems
+- Strategy, standards, and clarity at scale
+- Environment, energy, and public‑value tech

-You can find me on [LinkedIn](https://www.linkedin.com/in/karolchojnowski/) or walking a dog in a park.
-Oh, and I read a lot 😄
+You’ll find me on [LinkedIn](https://www.linkedin.com/in/karolchojnowski/)
+…or walking a dog in a park.
+I also read a lot 📚

-Thx,<br>
-K